TEAMMATES/teammates-ops/community.md

 * Can comment on any issue and PR.

 Contributors who have shown contributions sustained over a long period of time will be duly recognized as **major contributors**, and will be invited to join the TEAMMATES organization.
 Major contributors:
+* Have "triage" access to the main repository.
 * Can be assigned or assign themselves to issues.
 * Can label and close any issue as they see fit.
 * Can label PRs opened by themselves.